sutantyo/stx/README.md

 ![image2](https://user-images.githubusercontent.com/5953262/116774525-720ee480-aaa0-11eb-9883-e004f2d8041b.jpeg)

 The etched-foils also have a more rough texture if we look at it closely.
 Here is Opt, left is non-foil, right is etched.
-You can the difference in both colour and texture.
+You can see the difference in both colour and texture.

 ![image1 (1)](https://user-images.githubusercontent.com/5953262/116774548-a5ea0a00-aaa0-11eb-9251-f2b31394b524.jpeg)